Pan American-Grace Airways: First scheduled services

-Award of Panagra's First Foreign Air Mail Contract
+Award of first Foreign Air Mail contract

 Armed with a new Foreign Air Mail Act of March 2, 1929, which modified the 1928 Act by allowing the US Postmaster General to pay air carriers for transportation from foreign countries to the United States in addition to the outbound direction and the Postmaster-General could further amend Foreign Air Mail contracts issued via the Act of 1928 with the same new provisions.
 On the same date, the Postmaster General awarded Pan American Grace with Foreign Air Mail Contract No. 9.

-It was an interesting fact that several other carriers had also bid on the new Route 9 and several had bid lower than Panagra.
-However, the Postmaster General noted that it was his discretion as to what carrier is ultimately selected.
+Several other carriers had also bid on the new Route 9 and several had bid lower than Panagra.
+However, the Postmaster General noted that it was his discretion as to which carrier was ultimately selected.
 The Postmaster General stated that Pan American's experience in the region put it well ahead of the other bidders and was therefore the lowest "responsible bidder" that could satisfactorily serve the needs of the government.
-It was found by the Postmaster-General that Pan American had spent two years in preparing for the new route down the West Coast of South America and the company's successful operation of service in the Caribbean as well as the significance of the infrastructure already in place along the proposed routes along the West Coast that were in operation and in place by W. R. Grace and finally the financial abilities of Pan American and W. R. Grace played an additional significant role in the award.
+It was found by the Postmaster-General that Pan American had spent two years in preparing for the new route down the west coast of South America and the company's successful operation of service in the Caribbean as well as the significance of the infrastructure already in place along the proposed routes along the West Coast that were in operation and in place by W. R. Grace and finally the financial abilities of Pan American and W. R. Grace played an additional significant role in the award.